 We’re excited to share our LCHC Health4All Older Adults Expansion Toolkit for partners and community members to help spread the news and provide resources for applicants who may qualify.
 We’re providing a bilingual toolkit (English/Spanish) including:

-• Factsheets in both English and Spanish: Information on who may qualify, the ways you can apply, and where you can receive help with your application.
+- Factsheets in both and : Information on who may qualify, the ways you can apply, and where you can receive help with your application.

-• Social Media Toolkit in English and Spanish: Containing social media images and suggested captions for Facebook/Instagram/Twitter.
+- Social Media Toolkit in and : Containing social media images and suggested captions for Facebook/Instagram/Twitter.